nickkelley42/url-shortener/README.md

   * Add a prefix to all shortened URLs to prevent collisions
   * Modify shortening algorithm to skip shortened URLs that conflict with the API (fragile; this will break any time we change the API)
+* TODO: Queue the UpdateTitleJob from the create method in the controller.
+* TODO: Create a job that updates the click count, to improve response times.